 Back in the Old Testament, from the time of Adam, the wickedness of humankind spread throughout the earth.

-Genesis 6:5-7 The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
-And the LORD regretted that he had made man on the earth, and it grieved him to his heart.
-So the LORD said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”
+Genesis 6:5-7 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, 6 the LORD regretted that he had made man on the earth, and he was deeply grieved.
+7 Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.”

 When God spoke of Man, what did he declared?
 They were greatly wicked and the thoughts of their hearts were only producing evil.
 And God regretted ever creating mankind, the very image-bearers of Himself.